-A home equity loan allows you to borrow against the equity you have in your home to either invest in shares, repay your debts, renovate, pay for lifestyle expenses or buy another property.
+A home equity loan allows you to borrow against the equity you have in your home to invest in shares or property, repay your debts, renovate or pay for lifestyle expenses.

 House prices have risen rapidly across most of Australia, giving home owners a readily available and inexpensive source of credit.
 Using your home equity to expand your investment portfolio could be one of the best ways to earn passive income in Australia right now.

 Our popular articles on home equity loans